Lizbell420/Heeyyy/Bugs-and-Suggestions-from-15.0-Feedback.md

  - [ ] R. click CP tab to make it open in a new browser tab
  - [ ] Shortcut to go to directly to Edit filter screen from post or CP
  - [ ] Shortcut to go to the Tweaks screen
+ - [ ] KB shortcut for "mark as read"